-Making sure your furry friend gets plenty of the best cat food is one of the easiest ways to ensure their vision is being looked after.
+One of the best ways to ensure that your furry friend is getting all of the vitamins and minerals they need for their eyes to stay healthy is to feed them a diet made up of the best cat food.
 When shopping for wet or dry cat food, you want to make sure it includes taurine, a key amino acid that is essential for cats.

 Taurine plays a critical role in eye health as it keeps the cones in their eyes healthy, without it, these can start to deteriorate and eventually lead to blindness.
 Be on the lookout for vitamin A as well, which is vital for vision quality, and Omega-3 fatty acids and antioxidants.

 2. Make play a part of their day